 The Baths of the Inca, Cajamarca

 The Baths of the Inca is a thermal hot spring with healing properties.
-It is especially recommended for treating nerve disorders, aching bones, skin problems, and gastritis.
-The water temperature is over 70 °C. It is located at Balneario de Pultumarca, 6 km. outside of the city of Cajamarca.
-These hot springs are a tourist attraction and also a great family destination.
-Everyone can relax and enjoy the warm, healing waters.
+In fact, is especially recommended for treating nerve disorders, aching bones, skin problems, and gastritis.
+The water temperature is over 70 °C, it is located at Balneario de Pultumarca, 6 km outside of the city of Cajamarca.
+These hot springs are a tourist attraction and also a great family destination, everyone can relax and enjoy the warm, healing waters.

-It is believed that Inca Pachacútec liked to stop here to bathe.
+Certainly, it is believed that Inca Pachacútec liked to stop here to bathe.
 Also, Inca Atahualpa made it his custom to soak in this spring before beginning his exploits.
 It is also believed that the Cajamarca people constructed the site.
-It has long been used by the local people, as it keeps them clean and healthy.
+And, finally it has long been used by the local people, as it keeps them clean and healthy.

 Of all the pools here, the most notable is the pool that measures 4 by 4 meters and is 1.7 m. deep.
-It was in this pool that the Inca Atahualpa liked to relax and recuperate.
-For this reason, it is called the Pool of the Inca.
+Finally, it was in this pool that the Inca Atahualpa liked to relax and recuperate, for this reason, it is called the Pool of the Inca.